Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Marilith.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend/demon
-statblock: inline
+aliases: ["Marilith"]
 ---
 # Marilith
 *Source: Monster Manual p.
-61, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Tasha's Cauldron of Everything*
+61. Available in the SRD.*

 Terrible to behold, a marilith has the lower body of a great serpent and the upper torso of a humanoid female with six arms.
 Wielding a wicked blade in each of its six hands, a marilith is a devastating foe that few can match in battle.